EddyIonescu/ping-cli/README.md

 Terminate by entering CTRL-C

-The CLI also supports setting the time spend between sending pings, in milliseconds (default is 1000):
+The CLI also supports setting the time spent between sending pings, in milliseconds (default is 1000):

 `go run main.go ping cloudflare.com -w 100`